 Plan Ahead and Cut Your Food Bill Down

 Start with the basics.
-Look at your schedule and decide how many meals your going to prepare for yourself and how many times you're going to eat out.
+Look at your schedule and decide how many meals you're going to prepare for yourself and how many times you'll eat out.
 If you're serious about saving money, you'll plan on preparing most of your own meals.
 Remember that every time you eat out, the food is almost always more expensive and less healthy.
 While you've got your schedule out, include time each day to prepare the food.

-For breakfast I like low sugar oatmeals, high fiber cereals and various egg dishes made with high protein egg whites.
+For breakfast, I like low sugar oatmeals, high fiber cereals and various egg dishes made with high protein egg whites.
 I list each one of those items on my personal menu.
 Then I look at my schedule and put in the oatmeals and cereals on days I won't have much time.
-Days that start a little later I plan on making eggs or other more time consuming dishes.
-By having the calories listed next to each meal on my personal menu, I can easily sum up what I plan on eating for the day.
+Days that start a little later, I plan on making eggs or other more time-consuming dishes.
+By having the calories listed next to each meal on my personal menu, I can quickly sum up what I plan on eating for the day.

 Look for recipes you can cook in advance and freeze.
 It saves a tremendous amount of time and allows you to re-heat something healthy in minutes.
 To spend even less time in the kitchen, choose recipes that can be cooked together in one pot.
 Casseroles, stir-fry dishes or crock pot meals can all save cooking and clean up time.